HardenChris/reading-notes/class-04.md

     - Child folder - for a child use the child folder name followed by a forward slash then file name.

-    - Grandchild folder - child name, forward slash, then name of grandchild folder, followed by a second forward slash.
+    - Grandchild folder - child name, forward slash, this name of grandchild folder, followed by a second forward slash.

-    - Parent folder - use ```../``` to indicate the folder above this one.Then file name.
+    - Parent folder - use ```../``` to indicate the folder above this one.
+Then file name.

     - Grandparent folder - ```../``` followed by another ```../``` then file name.